The Physician Orders Care

 * The physician MUST be apprised immediately of any change in condition, whether that be an improvement in status, or a decline.

 * If the patient is on Medicare, the physician can bill for the time spent on care plan oversight.
 See CMS sight for details.

-Hopefully this will change in 2015.
+Hopefully this will change in the near future.
 Please contact your Senators and Representative today!
-There is legislation in both the House and Senate today to change this.
+There is legislation in both the House and Senate currently to change this.

 FACE to FACE Requirements:

 For initial home health certifications, the certifying physician must document that the physician himself or herself, an allowed NP, or a physician caring for the patient in an acute or post-acute facility who has privileges at the facility had a face-to-face encounter with the patient.